AlbertSanIza/AlbertSanIza/README.md

 # Education

-Bachelor’s of Science, Mechatronics Engineering
+-   **Bachelor’s of Science, Mechatronics Engineering** at The Center for Technical and Higher Education (CETYS University) (Summer 2011 - Summer 2016, Tijuana Mexico)

-The Center for Technical and Higher Education (CETYS University) Tijuana Mexico, Summer 2016 Full Scholarship
+    Full Scholarship

 # Skills